Professional practice of behavior analysis: Research and treatments

 Some research exists to show that behavior analysis is an effective treatment for autism with many studies showing its effectiveness with persons of all ages in enhancing functioning, building skills and independence as well as improving life quality.
 ABA has been criticized for sometimes claiming to "cure autism".
 This controversy exists because behavior analysis is used to alter rates of behavior, and not the condition of "autism."
 Nonetheless, behavior analysis is used to treat the behaviors of many in the autistic population.
 While several small studies exist showing that behavior analysis holds promise in this area, the number of well-controlled studies do not rise to the level required by the American Psychological Association to hold the treatment as empirically supported in this area.

-An increasing amount of research in the field of applied behavior analysis (ABA) is concerned with autism; and it is a common misconception that behavior analysts work almost exclusively with individuals with autism and that ABA is synonymous with discrete trials teaching.
+An increasing amount of research in the field of applied behavior analysis (ABA) is concerned with autism; and it is a common misconception that behavior analysts work almost exclusively with autistic individuals and that ABA is synonymous with discrete trials teaching.
 ABA principles can also be used with a range of typical or atypical individuals whose issues vary from developmental delays, significant behavioral problems or undesirable habits.

 According to practitioners, curriculums should carefully task analyze the skill(s) needed to be learned and then ensure that proper tool skills have been taught before the skill itself is attempted to be taught.
 Properly performed, applied behavior analysis should be done in both artificial (table) and natural environments depending on the student's progress and needs.
 Once a student has mastered a skill at the table the team should move the student into a natural environment for further training and generalization of the skill.

 Frequently standardized assessments such as the Assessment of Basic Language and Learning Skills (ABLLS) is used to create a baseline of the learner's functional skill set.
 The ABLLS breaks down the learner's strengths and weaknesses to best tailor the applied behavior analysis curriculum to them.
 By focusing on the exact skills that need help the teacher does not teach a skill the student knows.
 This can also prevent student frustration at attempting a skill for which they are not ready.

 Many families have fought school districts for such programs.